The Dental Industry Is Bouncing Back

 Good news on the technology front

-Some of the changes happening now on the technology front not only put dental practices more in line with what other healthcare providers are doing, but also with the way we conduct the rest of our lives – online, immediate and built for self-service.
+Some of the changes happening now on the technology front not only put dental practices more in line with what other healthcare providers are doing, but also with the way we conduct the rest of our lives.
+This is online, immediate, and built for self-service.

 The same goes for payments.
-We can purchase just about anything we want online and immediately, and now more dental practices are getting on board with this trend through payment portals that eliminate in-person and manual processes (sorry, U.S. Postal Service).
-There are proven and reliable tech solutions purpose-built for dental and other retail healthcare practices available that replace all the manual and time-consuming financial processes and are low- or no-touch.
-There is simply no reason for any practice to have to use paper or process transactions in-person in 2020.
+We can purchase just about anything we want online and immediately.
+Now, more dental practices, including those offering subperiosteal implant procedures, are getting on board with this trend.
+They are using payment portals that eliminate in-person and manual processes (sorry, U.S. Postal Service).
+There are proven and reliable tech solutions purpose-built for dental and other retail healthcare practices available.
+These replace all the manual and time-consuming financial processes and are low- or no-touch.
+There is simply no reason for any practice to have to use paper or process transactions in person in 2020.

-Even patient communication, once the domain of the telephone call and voicemail message, are moving quickly to the way most of us already communicate in our daily lives – texting.
+Even patient communication, once the domain of the telephone call and voicemail message, is moving quickly to the way most of us already communicate in our daily lives – texting.

 There’s a lot more to running a dental practice, as any dentist will tell you.
 I’m just presenting a few of the most time-consuming and costly business processes to demonstrate the trend of digital transformation brought on by the COVID-19 crisis.